ausaccessfed/shibboleth-idp-installer/installation.md

 As the directory structure suggests, you may customise your IdP here.
 You may customise:

 - Apache certificates and config
-- IdP configuration (xml / properies)
+- IdP configuration (xml / properties)
 - IdP branding (velocity templates, css and and images).

 As a *bare* minimum, you will need to configure `/opt/shibboleth-idp-installer/repository/assets/<HOST_NAME>/idp/conf/attribute-resolver.xml` to get your IdP functional.